 So, how can sales professionals connect with the men and women of this generation?

 1 - Get to the bottom line

 Providing plenty of information and a summary of all the available options is essential when selling to this group.
-Persuasion is not the answer here, Boomers don’t like to feel as though they are being pressed for a decision and above all don’t like to feel as though they are being ‘sold to’, says Cheryl Cran, business growth expert and author of 101 Ways to Make Generations X, Y and Zoomers Happy at Work.
+Persuasion isn't the answer here, Boomers don’t like to feel as though they're being pressed for a decision and above all don’t like to feel as though they're being ‘sold to’, says Cheryl Cran, business growth expert and author of 101 Ways to Make Generations X, Y and Zoomers Happy at Work.

 Building trust is very important to Boomer consumers.
-Personal referrals and testimonials from trustworthy and respectable people, and who have had experience with your product or service can be especially effective.
+Personal referrals and testimonials from trustworthy and respectable people, and who've had experience with your product or service can be especially effective.

 Maintaining personal contact, providing excellent aftercare and a team dedicated to answering questions is essential.
 After all, “Boomers come from a history of face to face sales processes and relationships built over coffees, lunches and phone calls,” says Cran.

-Use this to your advantage - what about a customer referral scheme where your customer gets a discount on their monthly installment if they make a recommendation that leads to a sale?
+Use this to your advantage - what about a customer referral scheme where your customer gets a discount on their monthly instalment if they make a recommendation that leads to a sale?

 3 - Act in a timely manner

-This generation are busy bees and many are juggling careers, caring for aging parents, supporting children and even grandchildren.
-According to Kylar Werde, strategic venture director for BridgeWorks, Baby Boomers are incredibly crunched for time” so avoid lengthy communications and simplify the entire sales process, if you are to successfully engage with this group.
-Sales teams; be sure to ask the right questions and act quickly to give them the information that is necessary to make their decision.
+This generation are busy bees and many are juggling careers, caring for ageing parents, supporting children and even grandchildren.
+According to Kylar Werde, strategic venture director for BridgeWorks, Baby Boomers are incredibly crunched for time, so avoid lengthy communications and simplify the entire sales process, if you are to successfully engage with this group.
+Sales teams: be sure to ask the right questions and act quickly to give them the information that is necessary to make their decision.